Coburg North, Melbourne — Serving All of Victoria

 Aluminium honeycomb cleaning

 Remove weekly minimum (more often for heavy-grease cooking).
-Soak in hot water with degreaser for 30–45 minutes — longer than baffles because the dense matrix holds grease more tightly.
+Soak in hot water with degreaser for 30–45 minutes — longer than baffles because the dense matrix needs more time for the degreaser to penetrate.
 Avoid harsh alkaline detergents that aggressively attack aluminium; use a degreaser formulated for kitchen filter use.
+The choice of cleaning chemical has a big effect on whether your honeycomb lasts 2 years or 4.
 Run dishwasher cycle, then inspect — honeycomb cells deformed during handling significantly reduce capture rate.

 For both filter types, AS 1851-2012 requires cleaning before grease deposit reaches 2 mm thickness.
 Document each cleaning date — operators get asked for this by insurance during claims and by Food Act inspectors during audits.